-Psychoeducational Testing Seminar: Biweekly on Fridays 11:00am to 12:00pm
+Psychoeducational Testing Seminar: Biweekly on Fridays 12:00pm to 1:00pm

-Date Topic

-09/15 Introduction & Orientation

-Presenters: Jeevitha Kempegowda, Psy.D. & Caroline Fernandes, Ph.D.

-This introductory session aims at orienting upcoming predoctoral psychological interns to both Testing and CSC seminar training goals and learning activities.

-- Interns will be able to identify goals and proposed learning activities for both Testing as well as Culturally Sensitive Care seminar for the internship year. - Interns will be able to reflect on supervision's parameters and expectations as it relates to psychological assessment activities as well providing culturally responsive care. - Interns will be able to reflect on trainees' expectations and navigating challenges as pertaining to seminars and balancing varied clinical responsibilities in the Manville School.

-09/29 Test Binder/ Q-Global

-This session aims at discussing the psychoeducational test battery utilized in Manville School, and also reviewing the Q-Global website for online scoring and interpretation for the varied cognitive/intellectual, clinical and personality inventories.
+Date Topic 09/05 Introduction- Test Binder, Sample Report, and Q-Global Presenters: Jeevitha Kempegowda, Psy.D.
+This introductory session aims at orienting upcoming predoctoral psychological interns about the Testin Seminar and discussing the psychoeducational test battery utilized in Manville School.
+The session will also review the Q-Global website for online scoring and interpretation for the varied cognitive/intellectual, clinical and personality inventories.
 Topics covered include review of psychological batteries available and discussion of their psychometric strengths/weaknesses, prevention of frequent administration, scoring, and interpretation mistakes, referral questions, common learning profiles, and diagnostic differentia, and suggested/recommended batteries for specific referral questions (based on available literature).

-- Interns will be able to identify different tests used across varied domains such as cognitive/intellectual, executive functioning and socioemotional functioning, including their psychometric properties (e.g., available indices and their use), standard and supplementary tests (with clinical uses), test selection for diverse referral questions. - Interns will be able to navigate the web-based scoring platforms (e.g., Q Global), including professional and ethical questions (e.g., privacy). - Interns will be able to reflect on questions relating to results interpretation, including report writing, diagnostic differential, and treatment recommendations (based on results)

-Test Binder (provided by the presenter) which includes a list of tests utilized in the Manville School (test administration, scoring, interpretation, and psychometrics sections)
+Learning objectives: Interns will be able to identify goals and proposed learning activities for both Testing and will be able to reflect on supervision's parameters and expectations as it relates to psychological assessment activities as well providing culturally responsive care.
+Interns will be able to identify different tests used across varied domains such as cognitive/intellectual, executive functioning and socioemotional functioning, including their psychometric properties (e.g., available indices and their use), standard and supplementary tests (with clinical uses), test selection for diverse referral questions.
+Interns will be able to navigate the web-based scoring platforms (e.g., Q Global), including professional and ethical questions (e.g., privacy).
+Interns will be able to reflect on questions relating to results interpretation, including report writing, diagnostic differential, and treatment recommendations (based on results) Mandatory readings: Test Binder (provided by the presenter) which includes a list of tests utilized in the Manville School (test administration, scoring, interpretation, and psychometrics sections) 09/19 Clinical Interview Presenter: Jeevitha Kempegowda, Psy.D.

-10/06 Multicultural Assessments

-This session aims to increase familiarity with professional standards for assessing culturally diverse children.
-Explore cultural self-knowledge and cultural competence and inclusion of key elements in a culturally competent assessment.
-In addition, the session aims to discuss different strengths and limitations of assessment instruments, scales, and inventories and expand knowledge of alternate assessment strategies, and finally, understanding of continuing evolution of assessments.

-- Interns will be able to describe at least three important critical points for utilizing culturally sensitive assessment measures. - Interns will be able to reflect on ways in which we can minimize bias when utilizing assessments. - Interns will be able to describe different components of culturally sensitive assessment, for example: testing of limits, alternate assessments, etc.

-Suzuki, L. A., & Ponterotto, J. G. (2008).
-Handbook of multicultural assessment: clinical, psychological, and educational applications (3rd ed. / Lisa A. Suzuki and Joseph G. Ponterotto, editors.).
-Jossey-Bass.

-Achenbach, T. M., Becker, A., Döpfner, M., Heiervang, E., Roessner, V., Steinhausen, H.-C., & Rothenberger, A. (2008).
-Multicultural assessment of child and adolescent psychopathology with ASEBA and SDQ instruments: research findings, applications, and future directions.
-Journal of Child Psychology and Psychiatry, 49(3), 251-275.
-Dana, R. H. (2005).
-Multicultural assessment: principles, applications, and examples.
-L. Erlbaum Associates.

-10/20 Clinical Interview

 This session aims at discussing general considerations and checklist for conducting a clinical interview and case history.
 The presentation will include discussing the varied interview tactics- preparation for the interview, directive versus non-directive interview, comprehensiveness, observation of non-verbal behaviors.
 This presentation will include a video review of the clinical interview process, followed by case discussion and reflections.
-Learning objectives:

-- Interns will be able to identify the different aspects of a comprehensive interview process - Interns will be able to reflect and describe the multicultural facets of the clinical interview. - Interns will be to identify and address the unique challenges that they may encounter within the setting for the clinical interview with both parent and children.
+Learning objectives: Interns will be able to identify the different aspects of a comprehensive interview process.
+Interns will be able to reflect and describe the multicultural facets of the clinical interview.
+Interns will be to identify and address the unique challenges that they may encounter within the setting for the clinical interview with both parent and children.
+Mandatory reading: Growth- Marnat, G., & Wright, A.J.

-Mandatory reading:

-Growth- Marnat, G., & Wright, A.J.
 (2016).
 Handbook of psychological assessment (6th ed.).
 John Wiley & Sons.

-Smith, S. R., & Handler, L. (2007).
-The clinical assessment of children and adolescents: a practitioner's handbook.
-Lawrence Erlbaum Associates.
+Additional Readings: Smith, S. R., & Handler, L. (2007).
+The clinical assessment of children and adolescents: a practitioner's handbook, Lawrence Erlbaum Associates.